Sruthimalapati/Cardiovascular-Disease-Prediction/README.md

 ## Contributors

-This project was developed by Malapati Sruthi Laya Reddy,Praveen Uppari and Dinesh Dama, as part of B V RAJU INSTIUTE OF TECHNOLOGY NARSAPUR "## Cardiovascular Disease Prediction".
+This project was developed by Malapati Sruthi Laya Reddy,Praveen Uppari and Dinesh Dama, as part of B V RAJU INSTIUTE OF TECHNOLOGY NARSAPUR "## A Machine Learning Model for Earlier Prediction of Cardiovascular Disease".

 ## Acknowledgments